ddosecrets/win-analysis/README.md

 1. `convertToSQLite.py` converts the JSON to a SQLite3 database with two tables, one for comments and one for posts

-2. `convertToExcel.py` converts the SQLite3 database to two excel spreadsheets, one for comments and one for posts
+2. `convertToExcel.py` converts the SQLite3 database to excel spreadsheets.
+One spreadsheet for all posts, and one spreadsheet per-site for comments.
+See "Excel Limitations" below for details.

 ### USAGE